aadilmodsofficial/AadilOffsetTester-ZygiskModule/README.md

 **Offset Tester** is an advanced Android game analysis tool developed by [Aadil Mods](https://www.youtube.com/@AadilMods).
 It shows a floating menu inside the game/app and gives you powerful real-time features such as memory inspection, offset testing, hooking, and patching.
 It also includes tools for library dumping, memory tracing, stack tracing, and pointer scanning.

 It is mainly used for:
-- Offset and memory patching, and function hooking
+- Offset/Memory patching, and Function hooking
-- Displaying function returns and memory values in different data types
+- Displaying memory values and function returns in different data types
 - Memory tracing, stack tracing, and pointer scanning
 - Library dumping, including global, Il2Cpp, and runtime dumps